 NC sweetpotatoes pack healthy nutrients, and when pureed create a rich and creamy sauce texture that’s perfect for this hamburger casserole!
 In a dish that typically doesn’t have any vegetables, we’re pureeing an entire sweet potato for the sauce, so every serving of this casserole gets in on this goodness.

 Oh!
 We also love that NC sweetpotatoes have a long shelf life and can be found year round in grocery stores, which is especially important right now.

 Can you freeze hamburger casserole?

-Can I brown ground beef the night before?
+Can I brown ground turkey the night before?

 Ground beef or ground turkey can be browned the night before.
 Just make sure to store in an airtight container in the refrigerator.

 In order to make hamburger helper better, we suggest making it from scratch at home.
 Or, you can always add more spices and/or veggies to make it taste better!

 Can you make hamburger casserole without the hamburger?

 Hamburger casserole can be made without the traditional ground beef.
 We suggest subbing another ground meat such as turkey (like in this recipe!) or chicken, but you could even use a bean or lentils to make it vegetarian.